Momentum (AQA 3.4.1.6) — Handout + Slides + Notes

 Mass as proportionality (and as “quantity of matter”)

-In this topic we can treat mass as the constant of proportionality between pp and vv:
+In this topic we can treat mass as the constant of proportionality between and :

 Aside: directional motion is vector motion, whereas “amount” without direction is scalar motion.